akretion/odoo-robot-framework/README.rst

 Odoo keyword library for Robot Framework
 ========================================

 **NOTE: This fork is a re-packaging of the BrainTec work by Akretion to make it easier to use.
-It also incorporate stuff from Kmee to avoid depening on erppeek**
+It also incorporates stuff from Kmee to avoid depending on the unmaintained erppeek**

 It allows to play back Odoo browser based acceptance tests that are